Ticket Information for Tourists

 If a student studies abroad and his/her records are not included in EEIS database, the person concerned will be required to mark the check-box “I’m a passenger entitled to travel benefits and will use the appropriate document to prove my entitlement” when personalising your Smartcard on Internet or in point of sales.

-Money loaded onto your Smartcard will buy you a ticket in public transport vehicle upon validation of the card; you will get 1 hour ticket for 1,10 €, that will grant you access to public transport vehicle during one hour.
+Money loaded onto your Smartcard will buy you a ticket in public transport vehicle upon validation of the card; you will get 1 hour ticket for 1,50 €, which will grant you access to public transport vehicle during one hour.
 You must validate each entry.

 The total value of trips taken over the day, using hour tickets, will not exceed the value of one day ticket.